Commission Guidelines - Custom Horse Models

 General Pricing

-For Breyer portraits, a good estimate for the paintwork is:
+For Breyer custom models, a good estimate for the paintwork is:

 Note that this is all very subjective to the specific horse’s coat pattern.
 But this will give you an idea of what to expect before reaching out.
-The base models are also additional cost.
+The base models are also additional cost if you do not provide your own.

 Buying your slot

-If you would like to go forward with your project at the estimated cost and date range, Beatrice will set up a deposit (in the case of projects over $100) or charge in full (for projects less than $100).
+If Beatrice accepts your commission and you would like to go forward with your project at the estimated cost and timeline, Beatrice will set up a deposit.
 Deposits are non-refundable once the project is started.

 Final payment, less the deposit, is due when the project is complete.